danry192/serenity-case-study/README.md

 This project was a case study for my graduate case study course, Internet Applications Development.

-## Languages Used
+## Applications Stack

-This project is a React.js (MERN Stack) web app for a home care company.
+The project is a web based app that is comprised of HTML, CSS, and JavaScript Frameworks.
+The CSS framework used was Bootstrap, for parts of the web app, and the JavaScript framework is React.js

 ###Documentation